OlegPahhomov/Est-core-repository/README.md

 * **server.port** - the port that server starts.
 * **command.listener.port** - the port used to listening for commands to be executed on server.
 Currently only shutdown command is available.

+### Keystore
+To import the Ekoolikott public key cert:

+	keytool -import -alias eKoolikott -file eKoolikottPublicKeyCert.cer -keystore eKoolikottKeystore

+You will be prompted for a password and to trust the certificate.